Sid-Bhatia-0/SimpleDraw.jl/README.md

 # SimpleDraw

-This is a lightweight package that provides fast drawing methods for some simple shapes.
+This is a lightweight package that provides exact and efficient (for the most part) drawing methods for some simple shapes.

 **Note: This README reflects the most up to date information about the master branch.
 The README for the last released version can be found [here](https://github.com/Sid-Bhatia-0/SimpleDraw.jl/tree/00cd11b5d5492beefa33827947aa201f743faa42).**